remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 * You can use the AWS console and step through the configuration.
 This is often a good way to get comfortable with a service and it's options.
 * You can use [CloudFormation](https://aws.amazon.com/cloudformation/), which is a YAML-based infrastructure-as-code tool for provisioning AWS resources.
 I find that it can be quite tricky to get right (and I've struggled with it myself in the past), but AI tools like Amazon Q or GitHub Copilot actually do a pretty great job of generating this for you nowadays.
 * The [AWS CDK (Cloud Development Kit)](https://aws.amazon.com/cdk/) let's you build out your infrastructure programmatically in code using languages like TypeScript, JavaScript, Python, Java, C# and Go.
-It has a bit of a learning curve, but can really feel the most comfortable of the three options in my view, since you are using a language you are already comfortable with.
+It has a bit of a learning curve, but feels the most comfortable of the three options in my personal opinion, since you are using a language you are already familiar with.

 All of the deployments in this tutorial use the CDK.
 It's worth understanding that, ultimately, the CDK generates a CloudFormation template for you.
 This means that the deployment details in your AWS dashboard are still located under CloudFormation.